worldofmarcus/project-portfolio-5/README.md

 # **Project**

 ## Objective
-I absolutely love music, both listening to it at home but going to live concerts as well.
-Therefore I have decided to do a review site that is as authentic and useful as possible.
-I also want to demonstrate my knowledge within the area of HTML, CSS, JavaScript, Python and the Django Framework.
+As I mentioned in the Portfolio Project I absolutely love music, well actually all kinds of art.
+Therefore I have decided to make my existing Kollektiv Fem DIY business come to life in this project.
+I have decided to create a site as authentic I can and at the same time demonstrate my knowledge within the Django Framework, Python, JavaScript, CSS and HTML.

 ## Site Users Goal
-The user of 'Record | Alliance' loves music, to interact with others and to contribute with their knowledge to like minded.
+The user of 'Kollektiv Fem' loves art of all forms and is excited to listen to and buy high quality art for a reasonable price.

 ## Site Owners Goal
-The goal of the site owner is to deliver a site where the users in an intuitive way can read about the latest albums and concerts and contribute with their own reviews.
+The goal of the site owner is to deliver a site where the users in an intuitive way can buy Kollektiv Fems art and get relevant information of what is happening at Kollektiv Fem.

 ## Project Management

 ### Trello & Github Board
-I've been using the application [Trello](https://trello.com/) and the project board in GitHub to keep my project together.
-It has been working really well and has helped me structure up my work a lot.
-Trello was used on a more general plan and GitHub was used to plan and organize my user stories.
+For this project I have used the applicatio [Trello](https://trello.com/) and the project board in GitHub to have control over my project.
+I just this setup on Project Portfolio 4 and it has worked really well this time also.
+Github was use to plan, create and organise my user stories whilst Trello was used from a more general perspective.

 <details><summary><b>Trello & Github Board</b></summary>